fauna/graphql-workshop/content/building/build-with-nextjs/forms-updates/index.md

 Fauna allows fine-grained access control.
 You can set access rules (predicates) so that users can only modify their data and not others.

 Head over to the Fauna dashboard.
-Navigate to *Security > Roles > AuthUserRole*.
+Navigate to *Security > Roles > AuthRole*.
 Expand the store collection.
 Add the following rules to your *write* access.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}